FCS Commitment to Diversity and Inclusion

 The university tracks progress towards these goals on dashboards.

-This year, the FCS Diversity Committee will be focusing on the following three initiatives:
+This year, the FCS Diversity and Inclusion Council will be focusing on the following three initiatives:

 - Identify specific underrepresented job titles to develop and implement outreach plans with the intent to increase diversity of applicant pools.